Frankenstein: Literary influences

 Ideas about life and death discussed by Percy and Byron were of great interest to scientists of the time.
 They drew on the theories of Erasmus Darwin and the experiments of Luigi Galvani, as well as the work of James Lind.
 Mary joined these conversations, and the ideas of Darwin, Galvani, and perhaps Lind are reflected in her novel.

 Shelley's personal experiences also influenced the themes within Frankenstein.
 The themes of loss, guilt, and the consequences of defying nature present in the novel all developed from Mary Shelley's own life.
 The loss of her mother, the relationship with her father, and the death of her first child are thought to have inspired the monster and his separation from parental guidance.
 In a 1965 issue of The Journal of Religion and Health a psychologist proposed that the theme of guilt stemmed from her not feeling good enough for Percy because of the loss of their child.

+Mary Shelley read The Empire of the Nairs (1811), James Henry Lawrence's utopian romance abolishing marriage and paternity, in late September 1814.
+David S. Neff has read Frankenstein as a reply to that utopia, its bachelor scientist a "Lawrentian motherson" whose flight from fatherhood destroys those around him, and has connected the novel's De Lacey family to Lawrence's character Lacy; the historian Anne Verjus, while confirming the 1814 reading, considers the influence unproven.